About the IRS’s whistleblower program

-The IRS will typically act on relevant information that is submitted properly.
+The IRS will typically act on relevant information you submit if you follow its whistleblower guidelines.
 Once it does, it will begin an audit of the taxpayer and it may assess additional tax, penalties, and interest.
 This process can take several years to complete.
-The IRS has very little authority to disclose to the whistleblower what is happening with the audit or the whistleblower claim.
-This is another area of concern that the IRS is working on.
+Once it completes its investigation and collects from the taxpayer, the IRS will then determine the amount of your award.